 Before small 'carpark' & road, notice bridleway which can take you back up to Pewley Downs.
 Bit of tricky turning here.
 Turn left onto road then right up the slope alongside house.
 Larger carpark on left so may be joined on ascent by families.
 Steepish climb recently 'upgraded' for car access to funerals/weddings!?

 Slight views on ascent - but makes up for it a top, so keep going.
 Hey - there's a Church!
 Its open if you want a look round.
 View is almost a 180º panorama South.
 Benches to sit & take lunch.
 N.D.W continues straight (can walk to Dorking in a short day) but we leave it & take a plummet off the south face.

-Can easily come a cropper down here - just about 'walkable' without resorting to scrambling down on backside (but never attempted in wet/icy conditions) Lose view quickly with woods either side & routes tripping you up.
-Seat hallway down - but no view.
+Can easily come a cropper down here - just about 'walkable' without resorting to scrambling down on backside (but never attempted in wet/icy conditions).
+Lose view quickly with woods either side & roots tripping you up.
+Seat halfway down - but no view.
 Final bit very tight until landing at Chilworth Manor.

 You get spat out of drainage system onto footpath crossroads.
 Another seat here if legs are still shaking from descent.
 Nice position to watch the llamas in field opposite or gaze lovingly at Vineyard.
 Left would take you to the Tilling Bourne & gunpowder factories remains, but that's another walk.